dev-vishalgaurav/cs60/assignment2/README.md

 The open_listenfd function

 It is helper function to wrap the socket and connect functions.
-First, you need to use the socket function to create a socket descriptor "sockfd".
+First it uses the socket function to create a socket descriptor "sockfd".
 The bind function tells the kernel to associate the server's socket address with the socket descriptor "sockfd".
 The listen function converts "sockfd" from an active socket to a listening socket that can accept connection requests from clients.
 The second argument for the listen function is a hint about the number of outstanding connection requests that the kernel should queue up before it starts to refuse requests.
 We will typically set it to a large value, such as 9999.

 The process function